RochaLS/restaurant-page/README.md

 ## Description

-On this project I created a restaurant website where users can browse between multiple pages.
+In this project, I created a restaurant website where users can browse between multiple pages.

 ### Technologies used in this project